About us

 Please, contact us for:

-Operations from Vanuatu and New Caledonia
+Operations from VANUATU and NEW CALEDONIA

 Hull, Niche areas and Propeller UNDERWATER CLEANING

-at least 12NM OFF SHORE
+- at least 12NM Off Shore -

-We provide Biofouling Inspection Reports in compliance with NZ MPI Craft Risk Management Standard (CRMS) for biofouling on vessel intending to go to New Zealand
+• Biofouling Inspection Reports in compliance with NZ MPI Craft Risk Management Standard (CRMS) for biofouling on vessel intending to go to New Zealand

 Domestic Fleet: